menu

 In a brief profile like this it’s impossible to capture fully the concept behind Together Culture, the scope of its ambition to be a catalyst for system change, and its transformative vision for the future of Cambridge, but to start simply in the words of its co-founders, Together Culture is ‘all about making an impact whilst having fun and connecting to new people, with a programme of inclusive, creative and shared experiences.’

-CEO Heather Thomas, Community Director Ellie Breeze, and a group of like-minded people are building a diverse community of artists, social entrepreneurs, civic-minded citizens and all types of creative souls – if you do something that is meaningful to you then you are creative – who want to develop their creative skills, and use them to effect the sort of change that will ultimately lead to a more inclusive, ecological, equitable and vibrant Cambridge.
+It’s a co-designed Community Interest Company, co-founded by CEO Heather Thomas, Community Director Ellie Breeze, and a group of like-minded people who want to make meaningful social change.
+Together they’re building a diverse community of artists, social entrepreneurs, civic-minded citizens and all types of creative souls – and according to Together Culture, if you do something that is meaningful to you then you are creative – who want to develop and expand their creative skills, and use them to effect the sort of change that will ultimately lead to a more inclusive, ecological, equitable and vibrant Cambridge.
 This is the social impact that Together Culture is aiming for over the next ten years.